porttack/porttack.com/slv/2023-24/cs7a.md

 #### 8/14 - 9/2 Australian NCSS Challenge

 [NCSS Challenge](https://groklearning.com/challenge/) - 8/14/23 - 9/2/23.
-**I need this form signed and returned for student to participate.**
  Students will be joining exciting NCSS Challenge.
 Kick start your coding adventure! 🏆🚀 Collect points at all levels. 📈

 #### 9/8 Movie: Screenagers Next Chapter (about teen anxiety)

 🎬 We will be watching and discussing this movie in class.
 It discusses sensitive issues we all know about in society but don't always openly discuss.
 SLV is also screening this movie for parents and students the evening of 9/14.
-More info is at [here](/screenagers). 🍿🗣️💬🌐
+More info is at [www.porttack.com/screenagers](/screenagers). 🍿🗣️💬🌐

 #### Guest Speakers